datanav/docs/hub/features/merging-feature.rst

 Merging
 =======

 An essential feature that enables :ref:`global datasets <global_datasets>` is the ability to merge different entities into one.
-The resulting entity contains data from multiple upstream entities that had all represented the same thing.
+The resulting entity contains data from multiple upstream entities that all represent the same thing.

 Use case
 --------